Chaos to Order: A Label Propagation Perspective on Source-Free Domain Adaptation: Introduction

 The excellent performance of deep learning relies heavily on a large amount of high-quality labeled data.
 Obtaining large amounts of manually labeled data for specific learning tasks is often time-consuming and expensive, making these tasks challenging to implement in practical applications.
 To alleviate this dependency, Unsupervised Domain Adaptation (UDA) has been developed to improve performance in the unlabeled target domain by exploiting the labeled source domain.
 Two popular practices for modern UDA design are learning domain-invariant features~\cite{DANN,CDAN,CAN,SRDC} and generating dummy samples to match the target domain distribution~\cite{DMRL,LiCWW20,E-MixNet,FixBi}.
 However, due to data privacy and security issues, the source domain training data required by most existing UDA methods is usually unavailable in real-world applications.
 In response, Source-Free Domain Adaptation (SFDA) emerged, which attempted to adapt a trained source model to the target domain without using any source data.

 Due to the lack of source data, it is impossible to estimate source-target domain differences.
 Existing theoretical work usually provides learning guarantees on the target domain by further assuming that the source domain covers the support of the target domain.
 In the seminal work by~\cite{NRC}, the authors point out that the target features from the source model have formed some semantic structures.
 Inspired by this intuition, we can preserve the important clustering structure in the target domain by matching similar features in the high-dimensional space.
 However, the nearest-neighbor consistency of points in high-dimensional space may be wrong, such as when forcing the local consistency of points in low-density regions.
 As shown in Table~\ref{tab:office-home_knn}, when the source and target domains have significant differences (\ie Pr$\rightarrow$Cl and Rw$\rightarrow$Cl), numerous features gather in low-density regions, with only about one-third of the neighbors having the correct labels.

-Along with such a question, we propose the Adaptive Local Transfer (ALT) shown in Figure~\ref{vis:intro}.
+Along with such a question, we propose \emph{Chaos to Order (CtO)} (Fig.~\ref{vis:intro}), an effective method to achieve more robust clustering of unlabeled data from the perspective of label propagation.
 To achieve flexible adaptation for different data properties and exploit the target domain structure information, our work introduces a novel data division strategy and then designs different regularization strategies to achieve label propagation.